lilulamili/STATY_AI/README.md

 **8. Run STATY.AI**
    Type the following command in the terminal: `streamlit run staty_ai.py`

+> [!TIP]
-   **Windows: In case of a policy challenge type the following command in the terminal: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser**
+> Windows: In case of a policy challenge type the following command in the terminal:
+`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`